Greetings, friends. Cheers to the weekend! Who’s ready to talk 2018 spring fashion trends???

 J.Crew is a great place to get fashion jewelry, particularly statement earrings, at decent prices.
 They’re not the cheapest, but they’re not crazy pricey either.
 Baublebar is good for more budget-friendly pieces, but be selective because some of theirs look cheap, IMO.

 #6. round handbags // In general, more structured handbags are trending.
 If you’re updating your handbag this spring, look for ladylike styles, boxy shapes, and bags that stand up on their own.
-I’m loving the new Rebecca Minkoff Darren Messenger bags, and the boxy Tory Burch Serif-T Zip Satchel.
+I’m loving the new R Minkoff Darren Messenger bags, and the boxy Tory Burch Serif-T Zip Satchel.

 If you want to add a trendier piece to your wardrobe, circle handbags are all the rage right now, and straw bags are already popular again this year.
 You can combine the two trends with a round straw bag!